+In connection with the number of guests what is also indicative of the size of tourism and the valorisation of the cultural and natural heritage is the number of nights the guests spend in the given region.
 There are large inequalities in terms of attractiveness taking into account guest nights.
 The most attractive regions for tourists are Prešov and Borsod-Abaúj-Zemplén county where the number of guests per 1 000 inhabitants were 1 132 and 947 respectively.
 The other regions could have only low number of guest nights.
-Szabolcs-Szatmár-Bereg county and Satu Mare county fall in the same category attracting 250-500 guests (per 1 000 inhabitants), while Maramureş and Suceava are reaching a better rate (500-750).
-The ratio of the three Ukrainian regions did not even reach 100.
+Szabolcs-Szatmár-Bereg county and Satu Mare county fall in the same category attracting 250-500 guests (per 1 000 inhabitants), while Maramures and Suceava are reaching a better rate (500-750).
+The three Ukrainian regions can also be listed in the same cluster, having the least visitors; their ratio per 1 000 inhabitants did not even reach 100.
 Excluding Prešov and Borsod-Abaúj-Zemplén the total number of guest nights can also be considered relatively low.
 Apart from Košice, Prešov and Szabolcs-Szatmár-Bereg the share of foreign visitors do not exceed 21%, and is barely reached in Borsod-Abaúj-Zemplén.
 In most of programme area an increase in guest nights is observable.
 The patterns are similar to that of the guest nights spent in the region.
 Prešov (728) has the highest number of accommodations by far and here the number increased significantly from 2008 to 2018.
 Suceava also has 460 accommodations while Košice 340.
 The end of the scale is Szabolcs-Szatmár-Bereg county with only 148 registered accommodations.
-Košice region is the only where a decrease in the number of accommodation is observable between 2008 and 2018.
+Košice region is the only from the analysed territory where a decrease in the number of accommodation is observable between 2008 and 2018.

 The governance of the region faces several challenges and potentials.
 Along with the actual regions, cross-border bodies have also been formed in the analysed area, which consist of regional and local governments, municipalities.
 The region shows examples of innovative, long-term and institutionalised cooperation forms, i.e. Euroregions and European Grouping of Territorial Cooperation.
 However, low number of such bodies operates with the participation of Ukraine.
 The better involvement of Ukrainian partners would serve stronger cohesion and more coordinated management and territorial development of the border region along with the European integration goal of Ukraine.
 The Euroregions and EGTCs have had important territorial cooperation initiatives in relation to thematically heterogeneous actions.

 Based on their past experience and needs, they can be important stakeholders in strengthening cohesion in promotion of local culture and preservation of historical heritage, climate adaptation, waste management and disaster prevention, IT, P2P, educational cooperation, and many other relevant fields for the border region.
 Limited capacities and difficulties in partnership building however create difficulties for such organisations to be successful.